mmistakes/so-simple-theme/raspberry-pi-image/index.md

 `sudo apt-get dist-upgrade && sudo apt-get upgrade`

 And done!
 Your Raspberry Pi is now ready to peer with other cjdns nodes.

+If you want to have your non-cjdns devices at home to be able to reach Hyperboria, you can run a script to enable this by SSHing into the Pi and running the following:<br>
+`./meshnet/enable_nat.sh`

 ### Misc. notes